mvallim/kubernetes-under-the-hood/documentation/haproxy-cluster.md

          valid_lft forever preferred_lft forever
    ```

-   Voilá, now our cluster's ip is properly configured in the `enp0s3.41` interface and managed.
+   Voilá!
+Now our cluster's IP is properly configured and managed in the `enp0s3.41` interface.

-4. Let's get some more information from our cluster, using `crm status`
+4. Let's get some more information from our cluster, using `crm status`:

    ```console
    debian@hapx-node01:~$ sudo crm status